CLIMADA features

 -

-Various output metrics: impact at location, return period curves, risk
+Offers various output metrics: impact at location, return period curves, risk

 transfer metrics, average impact, risk maps, forecast probabilities, warning